marcinbogdanowicz/MedDutiesRevisited/README.md

     POP[Remove the first node from the frontier] CHECK_IF_SET[Check if all duties are filled]
     SELECT_DAY[Select day with least doctors available]
-    SORT_COMBS[Sort combinations by sum of doctors strain points] CREATE_COMBS[Create possible doctors combinations]
+    SORT_COMBS[Sort combinations by sum of each doctors strain added by this duty] CREATE_COMBS[Create possible doctors combinations]
     CREATE_NODES[Create nodes with each combination]